turbot/guardrails-docs/docs/getting-started/getting-started-gcp/create-calculated-exception/index.md

 ---
 title: Create a Calculated Exception to a Guardrails GCP Policy
-sidebar_label: Create a Calculated Exception to a Guardrails GCP policy
+sidebar_label: Create a Calculated Exception
 ---